Tunneling effect of fermions in silicene through potential barrier: Theoretical model

-We use the same device design for silicene that was used in \cite{10}.
-This is contrasted with a rectangular single layer of silicene that is deposited on the dielectric layer SiO$ 2$ and has two gold contacts for the source and drain, a back gate, and a top gate.
-The top gate modifies the current that flows through the device from source to drain, passing over a square potential barrier, while the rear gate regulates the charge carrier density of the sample.
-Since the sample is large enough to not be considered a strip, we will assume that there won't be any edge effects.
-As seen in Fig. \ref{fig2}a along the $x$-direction, we take into account a silicene sheet that is subject to a square potential barrier.
-According to Fig. \ref{fig2}b, particles strike the barrier from one side at an angle of $\phi$ before forming an angle $\theta$ following transmission.
-Our system's geometry is made up of three areas, each of which is symbolized by the symbol $j=1,2,3$.
-Each region's potential and interactions with outside sources are what define it.
+As depicted in Fig. \ref{fig1}a, silicene is a 2D honeycomb lattice and has a crystal structure.
+Because of the ionic size of silicon atoms, the A and B sublattices take positions in distinct parallel planes.
+In Fig. \ref{fig1}b, we consider a device design contrasted with a rectangular single layer of silicene that is deposited on the dielectric layer SiO$ 2$ and has two gold contacts for the source and drain, a back gate, and a top gate \cite{10}.
+The top gate modifies the current that flows through the device from source to drain, passing over a {potential barrier}, while the rear gate regulates the charge carrier density of the sample.
+Since the sample is large enough to not be considered a strip, we assume that there are no edge effects.
+As seen in Fig. \ref{fig2}a along the $x$-direction, we take into account a silicene sheet that is subject to a square {potential barrier}.
+According to Fig. \ref{fig2}b, particles strike the barrier from one side at an angle $\phi$ before forming an angle $\theta$ following transmission.
+As a result, the present system is composed of three regions labeled by $j=1, 2, 3$,